-Under 1991 Wisconsin Act 277, effective January 1, 1993, for a third OWI or OWI-related offense within a five-year period, the court may order a law enforcement officer to seize a motor vehicle.
-If the vehicle is not ordered seized, the court must order either: (1) immobilization of the vehicle; or (2) that the vehicle be equipped with an ignition interlock.
+Under current law, for a third OWI or OWI-related offense within a 10-year period, the court may order a law enforcement officer to seize a motor vehicle.
+If the vehicle is not ordered seized, the court must order either: (1) immobilization of the vehicle (e.g., by use of the so-called

+"Denver Boot" which is attached to one of the vehicle's tires and prevents movement of the vehicle); or (2) that the vehicle be equipped with an ignition interlock.
 However, the court may not order immobilization or ignition interlock if that would result in undue hardship or extreme inconvenience or would endanger the health and safety of a person.
-The Act defines:
+Current law defines:

-(1) "Ignition interlock device" to mean a device which measures the person's alcohol concentration and which is installed on a vehicle in such a manner that the vehicle will not start if the sample shows that the person has a prohibited alcohol concentration.

-(2) "Immobilization device" to mean a device or mechanism which immobilizes a motor vehicle, making the motor vehicle inoperable.
+- (1) "Ignition interlock device" to mean a device which measures the person's alcohol concentration and which is installed on a vehicle in such a manner that the vehicle will not start if the sample shows that the person has a prohibited alcohol concentration. - (2) "Immobilization device" to mean a device or mechanism which immobilizes a motor vehicle, making the motor vehicle inoperable.

-Act 277 provides that no person may remove, disconnect, tamper with or otherwise circumvent the operation of such an ignition interlock device.
+Current law provides that no person may remove, disconnect, tamper with or otherwise circumvent the operation of such an ignition interlock device.
 A person violating this provision may be required to forfeit not less than \$150 nor more than \$600 for the first offense.
 For a second or subsequent conviction within five years, the person may be fined not less than \$300 nor more than \$1,000 or imprisoned for not more than six months, or both.
-The Act requires the DOT to:
+Current law requires the DOT to:

-(1) Promulgate a rule establishing specifications and requirements for approved types of ignition interlock devices and their calibration, installation and maintenance.

-(2) Design a warning label which must be affixed to each ignition interlock device upon installation and must provide notice of the penalties for tampering with or circumventing the operation of the ignition interlock device.
+- (1) Promulgate a rule establishing specifications and requirements for approved types of ignition interlock devices and their calibration, installation and maintenance. - (2) Design a warning label which must be affixed to each ignition interlock device upon installation and must provide notice of the penalties for tampering with or circumventing the operation of the ignition interlock device.

-Act 277 also specifies that no person may remove, disconnect, tamper with or otherwise circumvent the operation of any such immobilization device.
+Current law also specifies that no person may remove, disconnect, tamper with or otherwise circumvent the operation of any such immobilization device.
 A person violating this prohibition may be required to forfeit not less than \$150 nor more than \$600 for the first offense.
 For a second or subsequent conviction within five years, the person may be fined not less than \$300 nor more than \$1,000 or imprisoned for not more than six months, or both.
-The Act requires the DOT to design a warning label which must be affixed by the owner of each immobilization device before the device is used to immobilize any motor vehicle.
-The label must provide notice of the penalties for removing, disconnecting, tampering with or otherwise circumventing the operation of the immobilization device.
+Current law requires the DOT to design a warning label which must be affixed by the owner of each immobilization device before the device is used to immobilize any motor vehicle.
+The label must provide notice of the penalties for removing, disconnecting, tampering with or otherwise circumventing the operation of the immobilization device [ss.
+346.65 (6), 347.417 and 347.50 (1s), Stats.].